 There are a variety of ways that your dog will act out through a lack of attention.
 One of the ‘symptoms’ is eating their own poop.
 It may help them to deal with the anxiety of being alone.
 Remember, dogs are social animals.
 They cannot thrive alone for long periods of time.

 Dogs can suffer from a condition known as Pica.
-This is a condition characterized by a dog eating a food that wouldn’t normally be seen as food.
+This is a condition characterized by a dog eating food that wouldn’t normally be seen as food.
 This could potentially include poop.
-If they are only eating poop and no other non-food objects, then chances are that they are not suffering from Pica.
+If they are only eating poop and no other non-food objects, then the chances are that they are not suffering from Pica.